analins/FunInTheSun/README.md

 #### Approach:
-As a team, we wanted to create a web application that helps people who are in need of a refreshing getaway or a weekend of fun in the sun.
-Since weather is one of the major factors that affects a traveller's experience we developed a tool that takes that uncertainty out of choosing a destination.
+As a team, we wanted to create a web application that helps people who are in need of a little sunshine.
+Since weather is one of the major factors that affects our daily experiences we developed a tool that gives that cloudy day a silver lining by providing options of locations either close by or anywhere else that might be sunnier than the user's current location.

-With GetSun it becomes much easier for a traveller to find a sunny destination to restore their sunny disposition.
+With GetSun it becomes much easier for the user to find a sunny destination to restore their sunny disposition.